 Other breeds with a lot of loose facial skin like bloodhounds, beagles, and Saint Bernards also tend to have problems with their eyes.
 In these breeds, the eyelids tend to roll outward which can cause serious issues and may even require surgery in some dogs.

-If you're dealing with ongoing dog eye boogers and discharge, talk to your vet as soon as possible.
-It may be something simple like irritation, but it could also be much more serious like cancer, a dangerous infection, or a chronic condition that needs ongoing treatment.
+If you’re dealing with ongoing dog eye boogers and discharge, talk to your veterinarian as soon as possible.
+It may be something simple like irritation, but it could also be much more serious like a foreign body, infection, tumor, or a chronic condition that needs immediate treatment.